Taping combo shows promise for foot pronation in small study

 Summary

-This study looked at whether combining two types of foot taping (corrective dynamic taping and kinesio taping) can help people with excessive subtalar pronation (flat feet) improve their balance, agility, and weight transfer.
-Twenty adults aged 18-35 with flat feet took part.
-Half received the taping treatment, and half served as a control group.
-Researchers measured balance and agility before and 45 minutes after applying the tape.
+This study looked at whether combining two types of tape (corrective dynamic taping and kinesio taping) could improve balance, agility, and weight transfer in people with excessive subtalar pronation (flat feet).
+Twenty adults aged 18-35 with this foot condition were split into a treatment group and a control group.
+Researchers measured their balance and agility before and 45 minutes after applying the tape.
+The goal was to see if the taping could help correct foot position and improve physical function.

 Disclaimer